gitmikex/Agility/f5-agility-lab-master/docs/class5/module1/module1.rst

 We have just made a change to the BIG-IQ configuration for app1pool on the BOS HA pair.

--  2\ :sup:`nd` change – Create a New Monitor “mon-https”
+-  2\ :sup:`nd` change

+Now we will make a few changes on another pool "app2pool".

+First, we will create a New Monitor **mon-https**.

 Click into Configuration > LOCAL TRAFFIC > Monitors and then click on “Create” button.